 Covid, Conflict & Corruption in the Middle East

-We have teamed up with the Hands Up Foundation to present a virtual conversation, chaired by BBC Chief International Correspondent Lyse Doucet, about how women, families and vulnerable communities in Lebanon, Syria and beyond are coping in the face of multiple crises.
-Please support our work by buying a ticket or donating here.
+On 7 October 2020, we teamed up with the Hands Up Foundation to present a virtual conversation, chaired by BBC Chief International Correspondent Lyse Doucet, about how women, families and vulnerable communities in Lebanon, Syria and Iraq were coping in the face of multiple crises.

 - Lyse Doucet, BBC Chief International Correspondent & MCJN co-founder (Chair)